 A read-only repository that acts as a proxy for an external source, such as Docker Hub, Maven Central, or the Python Package Index (PyPI).
 The first time you request an artifact version, the repository downloads it from the external source and caches a copy of it.
 The repository serves the cached copy when the same version is requested again.

 Remote repositories reduce latency and improve availability for builds and deployments on Google Cloud.
-You can also use Container Analysis to scan for vulnerabilities and other metadata.
+You can also use Artifact Analysis to scan for vulnerabilities and other metadata.

 - Virtual repository (Preview)